dw-data/china-ports/README.md

-# Gwadar port: Why China's BRI centerpiece is stalling
+# China's global port network

 China is financing ports all over the world.
+What does it mean for the countries it deals with, and for the rest of the world?

+*In this repository, you will find the methodology, data and code behind two stories that came out of this analysis.*

+1. **DW.com: What Pakistan's Gwadar port shows about the Belt and Road Initiative**
-Pakistan's Gwadar port was meant to be a shining success.
+    <br>*Pakistan's Gwadar port was meant to be a shining success.
 But almost two decades later, it still sits empty.
-What does this tell us about China's BRI investments worldwide?
+What does this tell us about China's BRI investments worldwide?*

-*In this repository, you will find the methodology, data and code behind the story that came out of this analysis.*

-Read the full story on DW.com: [EN](https://www.dw.com/a-68992914) | [DE](https://www.dw.com/a-69044470)
+    <br>Read the full story on DW.com: [EN](https://www.dw.com/a-68992914) | [DE](https://www.dw.com/a-69044470)
+2. **Mapped Out: China's Port Plan.**
+    <br>*Maritime shipping networks are crucial for world trade.
+As the world's top export nation, China has invested in ports across the globe.
+But access to sea routes is about more than just trade.*
+    <br>Watch the full video: [Youtube](https://www.youtube.com/)

 ## Datasets

-The file `Database.xlsx` contains the data our analysis is based on, as well as a complete list of sources used.
+These file `Database.xlsx` contains the data our analyses are based on, as well as a complete list of sources used.
 Some important data sources are:

 ## Data Sources